Construction Cost Crisis Australia | Impact & Solutions

 Absorbing cost movement across multiple active projects

-By the time it reaches management level, the whole business is already affected.
+By the time it reaches management level, the wider business is already affected.

-We separate project-level issues from business-level risk, then prioritise recovery, escalation and cash flow protection across the portfolio.
+Blaze Business & Legal separates project-level issues from business-level risk, then prioritises recovery, escalation and cash flow protection across the portfolio.

 Builder